Bistrot de Yountville

 The editorial angle worth taking seriously at a bistrot is the menu itself, specifically what a kitchen chooses to build its list around and what that reveals about its priorities.
 Classical French bistrot menus are deliberately concise.
 They do not attempt to cover every technique or every season simultaneously.
 The discipline is in selection: which preparations earn a place, how many choices are offered within each course, and whether the kitchen is honest about the constraints of its format.

-At the ₩₩ price level in Gangnam, a French menu signals confidence in fundamentals.
+At the $85 price point in Gangnam, a French menu signals confidence in fundamentals.
 The bistrot form rewards kitchens that understand stocks, timing, and the logic of a short, rotating carte over those that default to safe crowd-pleasers.
 Michelin's Plate recognition in consecutive years suggests that this kitchen has maintained a standard rather than coasting.
-The progression from one year's listing to the next without a drop in recognition, and with a stable public rating, points to consistency rather than a single exceptional performance in front of an inspector.
+The progression from one year's listing to the next points to consistency rather than a single exceptional performance in front of an inspector.

 Planning a Visit